run-ai/docs/docs/admin/integration/deepspeed.md

 DeepSpeed is a deep learning optimization library for PyTorch designed to reduce computing power and memory use, and to train large distributed models with better parallelism on existing computer hardware.
 DeepSpeed is optimized for low latency, high throughput training.
 It also includes the Zero Redundancy Optimizer (ZeRO) for training models with 1 trillion or more parameters.
 Other features include mixed precision training, single-GPU, multi-GPU, multi-node training, and custom model parallelism.

-This article will show you how to run a distributed workload on Kubernetes using an MPIJob with DeepSpeed.
+This article describes how to run a distributed workload on Kubernetes using an MPIJob with DeepSpeed.

 ## Prerequisites